 The court’s ruling becomes final when it issues a Mandate.
 The Mandate is issued after the time allowed for rehearing, or after the court rules upon a motion for rehearing.

-Attorney William B. Wynne is an experienced Tampa criminal appeals lawyer.
+Attorney William B. Wynne is an attorney for criminal appeals in Florida.
 Call today for your free consultation!
-(813) 532-5057 We offer payment plans to those who qualify.
+(813) 532-5057.
+We offer payment plans to those who qualify.